-- □ For column storage, remove the acidic or basic additives by flushing the column with the same mobile phase without the additive.
-Columns can be stored with additive-free mobile phases. - ⇒ If you have any questions about the use of these columns, or encounter a problem, please contact DAICEL CORPORATION for assistance (chiral@jp.daicel.com).
+□ For column storage, remove the acidic or basic additives by flushing the column with the same mobile phase without the additive.
+Columns can be stored with the additive-free mobile phases.

-Operating this column in accordance with the guidelines outlined here will result in a long column life.
+Operating these columns in accordance with the guidelines outlined here will result in a long column life.